fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 ---
-title: Line, Area and Column charts | FusionCharts
+title: Line, Area and Column Charts | FusionCharts
 description: The FusionCharts Suite XT standard charts are simple charts used to plot single-series data.
-heading: Line, Area and Column charts
+heading: Line, Area and Column Charts
 ---

 > These chart types belong to **FusionCharts XT**.